nguyenquangduc2000/node-myo-edison/README.md

 Control Myo Armband with node.js on your Intel Edison Board

 # Intel Edison Instructions
-Instructions are availabe on http://www.instructables.com :
+Instructions are availabe on instructables : http://www.instructables.com/id/MyoCraft-Myo-Armband-with-nodejs-on-Intel-Edison-B/
-http://www.instructables.com/id/MyoCraft-Myo-Armband-with-nodejs-on-Intel-Edison-B/